ionic-team/capacitor/site/docs-md/getting-started/dependencies.md

 # Capacitor Required Dependencies

-Capacitor has a number of dependencies depending on which platforms you're targeting and which operating systems you are developing on.
+<p class="intro">Capacitor has a number of dependencies depending on which platforms you're targeting and which operating systems you are developing on.</p>

+## Requirements

 The base requirements are **[Node v8.6.0](https://nodejs.org) or later**, and **NPM version 5.6.0 or later** (which is usually automatically installed with the required version of Node).